Columbus adds 'Crew' back to official team name

 In a subsequent video statement, Edwards said, "We're super excited about the progress we've made and where we're going as a club.
 We're going to be the Columbus Crew and we're going to be the Columbus Crew forever."

-"Restoring the name was the number one priority," Campisano told ESPN via telephone.
-"Obviously, it would have been better to have a fair dialogue up front, but given that they're listening and reacting and asked us a lot of stuff, I think is as good as an outcome as we could have hoped for given the circumstances."
+"Restoring the name was the No. 1 priority," Campisano told ESPN via telephone.
+"Obviously, it would have been better to have a fair dialogue up front, but given that they're listening and reacting and asked us a lot of stuff I think is as good as an outcome as we could have hoped for given the circumstances."

 He added that the meeting was "a sincere attempt to mend fences."

 The Columbus organization announced details of the initial rebrand on May 10, after word of the project leaked the previous weekend.
-Among the changes were that the nickname "Crew" was being dropped from the official team name, as well the new logo.
-Instead the team was to be referred to as Columbus SC.
+Among the changes were the new logo and that the nickname Crew was being dropped from the official team name.
+Instead, the team was to be referred to as Columbus SC.
 At the time, Bezbatchenko insisted that the idea was to accentuate the name of the city.

 "When you had Columbus Crew SC, people really ignored Columbus," Bezbatchenko said last week.
 "They talked about Crew SC.
 Everything was Crew, and that was only part of our identity and what we want to be about going forward."